-DVConnect was approached by the Brisbane Women's Correctional Centre (BWCC) at Wacol to provide counselling to the female prisoners, most of whom have experienced childhood abuse, domestic violence and sexual assault throughout their lives.
+DVConnect continues to provide counselling to prisoners of the Brisbane Women's Correctional Centre (BWCC) at Wacol, most of whom have experienced childhood abuse, domestic violence and sexual assault throughout their lives.
 Prison statistics showed that 86% of the inmates experienced some or all of the above and many would be returning to this life upon release from prison.